Alert level 4

 We will issue Directions to limit the daily numbers of people that can be attended to, while restricting bookings to online platforms.

 The nation-wide lockdown will be enacted in terms of the Disaster Management Act and will entail the following:

-- From midnight on Thursday 26 March until midnight on Thursday 16 April, all South Africans will have to stay at home.
+- From midnight on Thursday 26 March until the end of April all South Africans will have to stay at home.

 - The categories of people who will be exempted from this lockdown are the following: health workers in the public and private sectors, emergency personnel, those in security services – such as the police, traffic officers, military medical personnel, soldiers – and other persons necessary for our response to the pandemic.

 It will also include those involved in the production, distribution and supply of food and basic goods, essential banking services, the maintenance of power, water and telecommunications services, laboratory services, and the provision of medical and hygiene products.
 A full list of essential personnel will be published.

 - Individuals will not be allowed to leave their homes except under strictly controlled circumstances, such as to seek medical care, buy food, medicine and other supplies or collect a social grant.